zchee/golang-wiki/Modules.md

 ### Can a module consume a v2+ package that has not opted into modules?
 What does '+incompatible' mean?

-Yes, a module can import a v2+ package that has not opted into modules, and if the imported v2+ package has a valid [semver](https://semver.org) tag, it will be recorded with an `+incompatible` suffix.
+Yes, a module can import a v2+ package that has not opted into modules, and if the imported v2+ package has a valid [semver](https://semver.org) tag, it will be recorded with a `+incompatible` suffix.

 **Additional Details**